 I’ve tried some launcher, but I just go to ADW altogether.
 It’s pretty simple, and it works with Minimalist Theme that I use.

 It’s a must to install button Savior for me, but all people borrowing my phone will be confused, especially with camera apps.
 For rooted phone, install the root one, for nonrooted, install the nonroot ver.
-I suggest to install this as task manager+shortcut+button saviour.
-Install the pro key for button remap .
+I suggest installing this as task manager+shortcut+button saviour.
+Install the pro key for button remap.

-When I borrow somebody’s phone I feel so frustated when I can’t sweep for app, that’s how far I got used to Swipepad.
-Pro key of course for more apps in swiped area.
+When I borrow somebody’s phone I feel so frustrated when I can’t sweep for an app, that’s how far I got used to Swipepad.
+Pro key of course for more apps in the swiping area.
 Widget, recent task, and dialer aren’t included in the free service.

 I’m heavy on customization and quick shortcuts, so I install Widgetsoid too.
-Basically it can make buttons widget.
-I set mine to lock phone, activate data plan, screen rotation, and some other functions to make less use of notification bar.
+Basically, it can make buttons widget.
+I set mine to lock my phone, activate data plan, screen rotation, and some other functions to make less use of notification bar.

 To darken the screen for energy-saving.
 For more settings like better reading in the dark, Screen Adjuster is more versatile.
 It’s nice that it’s compatible with Tasker.

 Just here for personalization.
 Can put text-based information on your screen.
 Can be used with Tasker.